 Many civil service job advertisements require candidates to be good team-workers, have good communication and interpersonal skills etc. etc. But what does this mean in practice?
-The late Nancy Holloway offering the following definitions which others might find both helpful and thought-provoking.
+The late Nancy Holloway offered the following definitions which others might find both helpful in designing questions, and also thought-provoking.

 - Are you a friendly and approachable colleague and will you get on with the team you are in and the wider culture, including working with other teams without any problem, and freely sharing information?

 - Will you be happy to have new bits of work thrown at you/work to a different boss from time to time/work in project management style in different teams with people from around office?